montesmariana/glossr/README.md

 Or maybe you want HTML output to work?
 If you use `gb4e`, your examples disappear!
 Here `glossr` can most definitely help.
-It even offers a helper function for cross-references that work in both formats!^[There are even TWO different HTML outputs: one using [leipzig.js](https://bdchauvette.net/leipzig.js) and a sadder one that *might* be more maleable and accessible, just less pro-looking.]
+It even offers a helper function for cross-references that work in both formats!
+In fact, I included two different HTML outputs: one using [leipzig.js](https://bdchauvette.net/leipzig.js) and a sadder one that *might* be more maleable and accessible, just less pro-looking.

 But please, don't take my word for it ---you can check the output in the following articles: